ccarloscr/parastar/README.md

-# README
+# star_mapping

-Simple script used to map paired-end fastq files to the dm6 Drosophila genome using STAR.
+Simple script used to map paired-end fastq files to reference genome using STAR.
+Default parameters are defined for _Drosophila melanogaster_ dm6 genome.

 ## Installation